viamrobotics/viam_flutter_hotspot_provisioning_widget/README.md

 ### iOS

-Add the following to your `ios/Runner/Runner.entitlements`:
+Add the following to your `Entitlements`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>